Gaithersburg, Maryland: 19th century

 The Forest Oak Post Office, named for a large tree in the town, was located in Gaither's store in 1851.

-On July 10 1864, using the route of present-day 355, over 10,000 Confederate troops camped overnight in the area, including the present Bohrer Park, after a one-day march from Frederick after the Battle of Monocacy.
+On July 10, 1864, using the route of present-day 355, over 10,000 Confederate troops camped overnight in the area, including the present Bohrer Park, after a one-day march from Frederick after the Battle of Monocacy.
 The next day the troops continued towards Washington in an unsuccessful attempt to take the city.

 When the railroad was built through town in 1873, the new station was called Gaithersburg, an officially recognized name for the community for the first time.
-Also in 1873 the B&O Railroad constructed a station at Gaithersburg, designed by Ephraim Francis Baldwin as part of his well-known series of Victorian stations in Maryland.
+Also in 1873 the Baltimore and Ohio Railroad constructed a station at Gaithersburg, designed by Ephraim Francis Baldwin as part of his well-known series of Victorian stations in Maryland.
 Rapid growth occurred shortly thereafter, and on April 5, 1878, the town was officially incorporated as the Town of Gaithersburg.

 Gaithersburg boomed during the late 19th century and churches, schools, a mill, grain elevators, stores, and hotels were built.
 Much of this development focused around the railroad station.

 In 1899, Gaithersburg was selected as one of six global locations for the construction of an International Latitude Observatory as part of a project to measure the Earth's wobble on its polar axis.
 The Gaithersburg Latitude Observatory is (as of 2007) the only National Historic Landmark in the City of Gaithersburg.
 The observatory and five others in Japan, Italy, Russia, and the United States gathered information that is still used by scientists today, along with information from satellites, to determine polar motion; the size, shape, and physical properties of the earth; and to aid the space program through the precise navigational patterns of orbiting satellites.
 The Gaithersburg station operated until 1982 when computerization rendered the manual observation obsolete.